mlotti/HplusHW/NtupleAnalysis/src/LimitCalc/work/readme.txt

     and that's where the potential signal usually is).
   * The fit is done on histograms with weighted events counts, i.e. make sure that the fit does not assume sqrt(N) type errors for the uncertainties, but instead supports weighted event counts.
+- Always check that the fit on the various backgrounds makes sense before proceeding to calculating the limits.

 4) Optional: manipulate cards (synchronize nuisance names, etc.)
 - Sometimes there arises the need to do some manipulation of the datacards such as changing nuisance names,